Showing posts with label Tally ho and have a wild dog if you will. Show all posts

 R. Linda:

-So since it is Autumn, the Master of the Hounds and Whipper-in would have their black Barbour jackets on instead of the pink, and everyone else was required to dress informally.
+Since it is Autumn, the Master of the Hounds and Whipper-in would wear their black Barbour jackets instead of the pink, and everyone else was required to dress informally.
 I never knew there was a formal and informal dress for a hunt.
 But this informal dressing means a rat-catcher (tweed riding jacket usually with leather patches at the elbow) with a coloured stock or tie of black or brown, and brown or, black boots with a black Barbour jacket if you are not going tweeds, being the acceptable wear and oh the flask of whiskey to go along with the look.

-The top is a riding "pink", the middle is a black riding jacket and the bottom is a tweed rat catcher |
+The top is a riding "pink", the middle is a black riding jacket, and the bottom is a tweed rat catcher

-So you know what I be talking about, Mahogany boots on the left, blacks on the right |
+So you know what I be talking about, Mahogany boots on the left, blacks on the right

 The rules are these (bet you didn't think fox hunting had rules):

-RULE 1 - At all costs avoid the Scottish Angus cattle -- go around.
-I wondered why and then realised that the cattle have long horns and boy that could hurt if one is poked in the butt as they dash through, or worse if one falls from said tall horse into cow manure, well so much for the fancy clothes.
+RULE 1 - At all costs, avoid the Scottish Angus cattle -- go around.
+I wondered why, and then realised that the cattle have long horns, and boy, that could hurt if one is poked in the butt as they dash through, or worse, if one falls from said tall horse into cow manure.
+Well, so much for the fancy clothes.

-RULE 2 - If you encounter a gate and your tall horse refuses to step over, you may dismount and open said gate, but for God's sake close it after you, so there will not be any escaping of cattle, sheep or whatever grazer is hiding in the bushes.
+RULE 2 - If you encounter a gate and your tall horse refuses to step over, you may dismount and open said gate, but for God's sake, close it after you, so there will not be any escaping of cattle, sheep or whatever grazer is hiding in the bushes.

-RULE 3 - When you do ride through said gate you shout at the top of your lungs, GATE PLEASE! to the next rider or wave your arm at them to let them know the gate will need closing.
-And you best hope they close it!
+RULE 3 - When you do ride through said gate, you shout at the top of your lungs, GATE PLEASE! to the next rider or wave your arm at them to let them know the gate will need closing.
+And you'd best hope they close it!
 Or YOU will be responsible for wandering livestock shitting all over estate lawns in the vicinity -- clean up is a bitch!

-RULE 4 - IF you are at the open gate be ready to hold it open for the Field Master or Huntsman.
+RULE 4 - IF you are at the open gate, be ready to hold it open for the Field Master or Huntsman.
 You must wait for someone to close the gate in order to remount your high horse (yes, we are still on gate etiquette duty) before moving along.
 A knife and string in your pocket (according to the rules) is ESSENTIAL!
-I have to wonder what string will do to hold a gate closed against large Angus cows.
+I wonder what string will do to hold a gate closed against large Angus cows.

-RULE 5 - Please do not get in the way of, nor hold up vehicular traffic.
-Let them go first OR you might find yourself being peeled off the pavement with a horse long gone down the road.
+RULE 5 - Please do not get in the way of, nor hold up, vehicular traffic.
+Let them go first, OR you might find yourself being peeled off the pavement with a horse long gone down the road.
 Walking back is a longgg journey especially when one is sore from being tossed off a tall horse!

-RULE 6 - IF you come upon cattle in a field go AROUND them do not stampede through fences and open gates with them.
+RULE 6 - IF you come upon cattle in a field, go AROUND them, do not stampede through fences and open gates with them.
 The reason is self-explanatory.

 RULE 8 - If you should cause damage to a fence, gate or jump, you MUST report it to the Field Master and have your chequebook ready.